fhddev/jawan-blog/README.md

-# What is Jawan
+# Overview

-Jawan is an MVC Project Template built specifically for [Jawan Framework](https://github.com/fhddev/jawan-framework).

-## Notes
-- This template is for **learning purposes**.
-- It’s not **production-ready**.
-- Contributions are welcome!
+This is a simple blog website built using [Jawan Framework](https://github.com/fhddev/jawan).

 ## Requirements
 - PHP ^7.0